-- 100 g mass and 2 drawing pins (for each learner) - 2 pieces of white-tac for each learner - Glass or plastic bottle and balloons - Glass, cardboard (approx. 10 cm x 10 cm) and access to water - Plunger and smooth surface (e.g. table or tile) - Plastic bottle (or tin can) with two holes and access to water - Worksheets A and B or C
+9 Resource Learning objective 2 pieces of white-tac for each learner Glass or plastic bottle and balloons Glass, cardboard (approx. 10 cm x 10 cm) and access to water Plunger and smooth surface (e.g. table or tile) Plastic bottle (or tin can) with two holes and access to water Worksheets A and B or C By the end of the lesson: Timings Activity Starter/Introduction 10 min Encourage your learners to discuss and list their responses to the following questions: 1.
+What tools can we use to make observations?
+2. How can we record our observations?
+3. What might we use our observations for?

-- all learners should be able to make observations. - most learners should be able to record observations and identify the tools used to make them. - some learners will be able to explain their observations in detail and link them to theoretical concepts.

-Encourage your learners to discuss and list their responses to the following questions:

-- 1. What tools can we use to make observations?

-- 2. How can we record our observations?

-- 3. What might we use our observations for?

 Collate your learners' ideas and discuss which are valid, efficient and most effective.

-Learners should collect a 100g mass (1 N weight), two pieces of white-tac and two drawing pins.
-Explain to your learners how to carry out the experiment below:

-- 1. Make the two pieces of white-tac into slightly flattened balls which are large enough so they can put a drawing pin on top. - Place one drawing pin on the first ball of white-tac with the point upwards.
+Main lesson 10 min Learners should collect a 100 g mass (1N weight), two pieces of white-tac and two drawing pins.
+Explain to your learners how to carry out the experiment below: Make the two pieces of white-tac into slightly flattened balls which are large enough so they can put a drawing pin on top.
+Place one drawing pin on the first ball of white-tac with the point upwards.
 Place the 1N weight on top of the pin (they will need to support it).
-The learners should observe the force of the mass pressing the pin into the white-tac. - 3.
+The learners should observe the force of the mass pressing the pin into the white-tac.
 Place the second drawing pin, point down, on the second ball of white-tac.
 They should not push the pin in, just hold it in position.
-Place the 1N weight on top of the pin and observe the effect. - 4.
+Place the 1N weight on top of the effect.
 Invite learners to explain why the same weight is able to penetrate to a different depth in the white-tac depending on the orientation of the pin.

-Guide the discussion to the significance of the surface area (constant force).

-Provide your learners with Worksheet A. They should work in pairs to discuss the questions and write their own responses on the worksheet.
+15 min Provide your learners with Worksheet A .
+They should work in pairs to discuss the questions and write their own responses on the worksheet.
 Depending on timing, and your class, you could go through the answers orally or have them checked later.

-Your learners can work in pairs to carry out the four experiments and record their observations using Worksheet B. Abler learners can explain their observations.
-If equipment cannot be provided, use Worksheet C.
+15 min Your learners can work in pairs to carry out the four experiments and record their observations using Worksheet B .
+Abler learners can explain their observations.
+If equipment cannot be provided, use Worksheet C .
+1 0 Plenary Return to the starter discussion.

-Plenary

-Return to the starter discussion.
 What tools have we used today?
-How have we recorded our observations?
+How have we , min recorded our observations?
 What have we used our observations for?